douglasgreen/outlines/computing/computer_programming/code_reviews.md

     -   Choose a tool that integrates smoothly with your current version control system and development workflow.

-2. Evaluate Your Team\'s Needs:
+2. Evaluate Your Team's Needs:

     -   Assess the size of your team, the complexity of your projects, and specific features you need (e.g., inline comments, reporting, integration with other tools).